Categories: Updates

 The Applications Batch Number vs Lot Number

-Now, it is clear that both lot codes and batch codes serve as distinct identifiers assigned to clusters of products, aiding in tracking and traceability efforts.
+It is now clear that both lot codes and batch codes are distinct identifiers assigned to groups of products, aiding in tracking and traceability efforts.

 However, batch code typically finds usage within manufacturing environments, specifically denoting a set of products crafted under identical conditions.